Dab! Kids were the stars on Day 1 of the new Congress

 NANCY PELOSI - DAB!

-When her name was called, freshman Rep. Rashida Tlaib of Michigan stood to cast her vote for Nancy Pelosi as speaker.
+When her name was called, freshman Rep. Rashida Tlaib stood to cast her vote for Nancy Pelosi as speaker.
 Tlaib's sons, Adam, 13, and Yousif, 7, stood by her side.

-Then Adam echoed his mom's call of Pelosi's name and followed that with a "dab" — a move favored by tweens in which the nose is nudged inside one elbow while the opposite hand is raised overhead.
+Then Adam shouted Pelosi's name, too, and followed that with a "dab" — a move favored by tweens in which the nose is nudged inside one elbow while the opposite hand is raised overhead.

 But Bella Kaufman saw it.
-Pelosi's granddaughter, 9, jumped up from her seat in the second row and "dabbed" back.
+Pelosi's granddaughter, 9, jumped up from her seat in the second row and returned the salute.
 The House's legions of parents of both parties chuckled.

 GATHER, CHILDREN